mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 If you have the luxury of using Jekyll Plugins then [**jekyll-archives**][jekyll-archives] will make your life much easier as category and tag pages are created for you.

-First, you need to make sure that the `jekyll-archives` plugin is installed.
+First, you'll need to make sure that the `jekyll-archives` plugin is installed.
 Either run `gem install jekyll-archives` or add the following to your `Gemfile`:
 ```
 group :jekyll_plugins do
   gem "jekyll-archives"